The French National Gaming Authority

 • Online poker games such as Texas Hold’em.

-As we can see from the licences on offer, there is no way for providers to hold a licence for online casinos games such as video slots and jackpot games.
-Lawmakers in France are wary of these types of casino games being addictive and therefore refuse to issue licences for them.
+As we can see from the licences on offer, there is no way for providers to hold a licence for online casino games such as video slots and jackpot games.
+Lawmakers in France are wary of these types of casino games being addictive and, therefore, refuse to issue licences for them.

 Responsibility of the French Gaming Authority